The Peyton Salt and Pepper Pear Diamond Ring | Lisa Robin

 If a wedding ring is selected within the same order, renderings will also show each ring individually and together, helping you understand how they pair and flow as a set.

-Once your design is approved, your ring is hand-crafted specifically for you using carefully selected materials and an ethically sourced gemstone.
+Once your design is approved, your ring is hand-crafted specifically for you using carefully selected materials and ethically sourced diamonds.

-Each ring is a made to order engagement ring, typically completed in approximately 3-4 weeks.
+Each ring is a made to order engagement ring, typically completed in approximately three weeks.

-What our customers say about their Lisa Robin Gemstone Engagement Rings
+What our customers say about their Lisa Robin Engagement Rings

 The ring is stunning!
 She was totally surprised!
 We are super excited to get married.
 Lisa you were great to work with.
 The wedding ring matched beautifully.
 A perfect fit for my wife!